-Equally remarkable, the Black Caribs were also the first non-white/indigenous people to ever sign an accord with a European colonial power (Great Britain).
+Equally remarkable, the Black Caribs were also one of the first non-white/indigenous people to sign an accord with a European colonial power (Great Britain).
 Adding further intrigue to their story is the as yet unresolved mystery surrounding the origin of the Black Caribs, which remains the subject of historical and anthropological debate to this day.

 Avoiding such controversies this book will take readers on a journey from the events leading up to the start of the Second Carib War in 1795 to the mass deportation of Black Caribs to the island of Roatan, in present-day Honduras, at the war’s conclusion in 1797.
-To ensure authenticity and honor the legacy of the Black Caribs I am researching historical records, visiting relevant historical sites and interviewing modern-day descendants of the Black Caribs in the diaspora.
+To ensure authenticity and honor the legacy of the Black Caribs I am painstakingly researching historical records, visiting relevant historical sites and interviewing modern-day descendants of the Black Caribs in the diaspora.

-For me, this is more than just a writing project it is my calling.
+For me, this is much more than just a writing project it is my calling.

 Children of the Ocean God is a book derived from the very marrow of my soul.

 What I Think About When I Run